kunyan/angular-blog/README.md

 ### Angular Blog

-It is a demo project for mentorship program
+It is a demo project for [Mentorship](https://mojo.redhat.com/groups/cp-mentor-community) program

 #### Getting Start